fancyapps/fancybox/README.md

         });
     </script>

 Script uses the `href` attribute of the matched elements to obtain the location of the content and to figure out content type you want to display.
 You can specify type directly by adding classname (fancybox.image, fancybox.iframe, etc).

-    Ajax:
+    //Ajax:
     <a href="/example.html" class="fancybox fancybox.ajax">Example</a>

-    Iframe:
+    //Iframe:
     <a href="example.html" class="fancybox fancybox.iframe">Example</a>

-    Inline:
+    //Inline:
     <a href="#example" class="fancybox">Example</a>

-    SWF:
+    //SWF:
     <a href="example.swf" class="fancybox">Example</a>

-    Image:
+    //Image:
     <a href="example.jpg" class="fancybox">Example</a>

 Note, ajax requests are subject to the [same origin policy](http://en.wikipedia.org/wiki/Same_origin_policy).